aurora-php/core/README.md

 This repository is frozen and will probably not be updated anylonger.
 It will stay on github forever for historic reasons and to keep development history available.
-Most parts of the framework (eg.: template engine, validation library, etc.) will split out into their own repositories and development will be continued there.
+Most parts of the framework (eg.: template engine, validation library, etc.) will be split out into their own repositories and development will be continued there.

 ---